-The Victorian Industry Participation Policy Act 2003 was amended to the Local Jobs First Act 2003 in August 2018.
+The Victorian Industry Participation Policy Act 2003 was amended to become the Local Jobs First Act 2003 in August 2018.

-Under Section 4 of the Local Jobs First Act 2003, the Minister for Industry and Employment is responsible for the Act and is responsible for issuing the Local Jobs First Policy, with the support of the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+Under Section 4 of the Local Jobs First Act 2003 (the Act), the Minister for Jobs, Innovation and Trade is responsible for the Act and for issuing the Local Jobs First Policy, with the support of the Department of Jobs, Precincts and Regions (DJPR).

-The Local Jobs First Policy is mandatory and must be applied by all Victorian Government departments and agencies and contractors supplying into projects that fall within the scope of the Policy.
-A Victorian Local Jobs First Commissioner has also been established to facilitate implementation and compliance.
+The Local Jobs First Policy (the Policy) is mandatory and must be applied by all Victorian Government departments and agencies as well as contractors supplying into projects that fall within the scope of the Policy.
+The Local Jobs First Commissioner's role has also been established to facilitate implementation and compliance.

-Local Jobs First relates to the participation by local industry in projects, developments, procurements and other initiatives undertaken or funded, (whether wholly or partially) by the state.
-It also relates to the requirement that local apprentices, trainees and cadets complete at least 10 per cent of hours on certain projects.
+Local Jobs First relates to the participation by local industry in projects, developments, procurements and other initiatives undertaken or funded (whether wholly or partially) by the State.
+It also relates to the requirement that local apprentices, trainees and cadets complete a minimum of 10 per cent of total number of estimated hours of work on certain projects.

-Included in the Local Jobs First Policy are the Local Jobs First Guidelines, which contain procedures for agencies and contractors/suppliers to follow in complying with the Policy.
+To support the Policy, Guidelines have been developed and contain procedures for agencies and contractors/suppliers to follow in complying with the Policy.

-Consistent with the Act, the Policy is comprised of the Victorian Industry Participation Policy (VIPP) and the Major Projects Skills Guarantee (MPSG).
+Consistent with the Act, the Policy comprises the Victorian Industry Participation Policy (VIPP) and the Major Projects Skills Guarantee (MPSG).